 The rest is history - it worked!
 In its first year (2003-2004) Waverton villagers read 63 books and in July chose their first winner - Mark Haddon for The Curious Incident of the Dog in the Night Time.
 He was presented with his award at a dinner in the village.
 This award dinner is now a regular feature of the Chester Literature Festival every October and is always sold out.

 At different times, small groups from Styal Prison, the hamlet of Bickerton and our sponsors have augmented Waverton readers.
 Their contributions have been very welcome.

 Regular meetings are held throughout the year at which debut and other novelists are invited to talk about their work.
 These meetings are well-attended and provide opportunities for book lovers to share their interest with others as well as a platform for new writers.

 In 2008 Borders (Cheshire Oaks) agreed to sponsor the Award, enabling us to give the winner a prize of £1000 (as well as recognition by ordinary readers).
 When Borders closed, new sponsors Urenco and NNL (until 2015) stepped in to enable us to continue to give a cash prize.
-In 2016 Illingworth Seddon of Tattenhall became the sponsors.
+For 2016 and 2017 Illingworth Seddon of Tattenhall were the sponsors of the main award.

 Since 2013 we have received occasional further support from Cheshire West and Cheshire.

 Every year, Eaton Golf Club provides not only the venue for the annual presentatation dinner, but also support with the planning and preparation of the event.